qzc438/ontology-llm/DEBUGGING_LOG.md

 ```

 #### How to find the trivial reference in the Anatomy Track?
 - Please use the file `trivial.rdf`.
-This file will be publicly available together with the source ontologies and alignment in OAEI 2024.
+This file will be publicly available together with the source data in OAEI 2024.

 #### How to fix the results so that the MSE Track Test Case 1 are in line with the OAEI results?
 - This track also contains the subsumption mappings in the reference alignment file `reference-old.xml`.